 Your AC unit uses a chemical refrigerant to transfer warmth within your residence outside.
 This makes your house chilled and refreshing.
 The model of refrigerant used in residential air conditioner has been modified several times over the years, following technological advancements and environmental considerations.

-All modern home AC units run on R410a, also referred to as Puron.
+All modern home AC units in Denver run on R410a, also referred to as Puron.
 But this refrigerant will subsequently no longer be made.
-This is due to a continued attention on reducing substances known to impact the environment.
+This is due to a continued attention on reducing substances known to negatively impact the environment.

 To understand the “why” that causes air conditioning regulation, it helps to put it into perspective.
 Two-thirds of the 128.5 million residences in the USA have air conditioners, according to the U.S. Department of Energy.